liamstatham/LearningJournal/README.md

   - AZ-900 - Azure Fundamentals Certification 28/04/2021
   - 100 Days of code (C#/python) completed on 13/04/2021

+### 19/11/2023
+  - Azure AI
+  - prepare to develop AI solutions on azure

 ### 17/11/2023
   - Azure assessment learn: Configure secure access to your workloads using Azure networking - Passed credential!